pmndrs/drei/README.md

     <MeshTransmissionMaterial />
 ```

-If each material rendering the scene on its own is too much expensense you can share the buffer, for instance using drei/PerspectiveCamera.
+If each material rendering the scene on its own is too much expensense you can share a buffer texture, for instance using drei/PerspectiveCamera.
+This would mimic the default THREE.MeshPhysicalMaterial behaviour, the upside is that it's faster if you have multiple materials, the downside is that one transmissive material now can't "see" the other.

 ```jsx
 <PerspectiveCamera makeDefault fov={75} position={[10, 0, 15]} resolution={1024}>